Stradivarius winds flower unheard

 Sympathetically, she offered her hand with the practiced grace of a woman who charmed kings and generals, her voice carrying just a trace of the Berlin accent she never wanted to lose.
 “I am Marlene.
 This is my daughter Maria.
 We were only having a bit of fun to see if it would evoke a smile from Lieutenant General Cannon who has been quite stern in our company.”
 All looked at Cannon whose attention followed the approach of a company grade officer.

-Captain Rosenthal strode with the measured pace of a man who had survived fifty-two bombing missions over Nazi Germany.
-His dark hair was combed back neatly, his uniform impeccable despite the dust of Roman streets, and his eyes held the sharp acumen that had made him invaluable in the cockpit of a B-17 and soon fair-minded purpose in an adversarial pursuit of justice.
+Captain Rosenthal strode with the measured pace of a man who had survived fifty-two bombing missions.
+His dark hair was combed back neatly, his uniform impeccable despite the dust of Roman streets, and his eyes held the sharp acumen that had made him invaluable in the cockpit of a B-17.
 He crossed the stone terrace, two sealed envelopes in his left hand and handed the messages to Cannon.
 “You serve with distinction Captain.
-Do not disappoint me in your next assignment.
+Do not disappoint me in your prosecutorial assignments.
+Prove they suit you better than B-29 flight training and its sorties.
 Continue in your charge to see Captain Dietrich and her daughter to Livorno.”

 Turning, “Blythe.”
 He frowned in guidance, “You will join a ‘Deuce and a Half’ in its convoy tomorrow at 0:500 en route for the demobilization of divisions in the IV corps.”
 Reaching into his pocket, “Tonight, this social calling card will get you quartered.
 Keep it clean.
 It will also gain you entrance to the Officers’ Club Rome.
 Do not overstay your welcome or embarrass me.”